SYLLABUS#

 • make a code comment that cites the AI used, and provides an estimate of how much code in a given block is machine generated.
 For instance you might write this # The (code/design) of this function is (completely/mostly/partially) generated by Github Copilot from the prompt "write a python function to bubble sort a list" Feel free to include a description of any specific changes you made from the machine generated code… it was edited to reduce execution time, to deal with edge cases, to deal with an empty data file, etc..

-• don’t assume LLM code is working and just hand in without checking.
+• don’t assume LLM code is working and just hand it in without checking.
 You are always responsible for functionality and understanding how something works.

 • understand that programming with LLMs still requires you to do programming.
 But instead of creating code from scratch (the part many people enjoy) you will need to do debugging and unit testing (the part many people don’t like)